AlexsLemonade/refinebio-processor-documentation/salmon.md

 - asserts that 'tximported' is in the final `job_context`
 - for each sample in the completed samples list:
     - check that the database associations were made properly
-    - check that the tpm and rds files were created for the sample
+    - check that the tsv and rds files were created for the sample
     - check that the sample was processed
 - for each sample in the incomplete sample list:
     - assert that it was ignored in the pipeline by verifying that the sample has no computed files